iv-menshenin/valyjson/README.md

 Tests of unpacking JSON objects show a nice gain in memory allocation.
 This is not surprising, I used [valyala/fastjson](https://github.com/valyala/fastjson) parser, and Aliaksandr Valialkin knows how to save memory.

+Due to `Reset` methods, which return the structure to a null state by reducing the length of internal slices to zero, it became possible to reuse the allocated memory, reducing the number of allocations by an additional 20%.
+The results of testing this approach are shown in the "reuse" line.

 ### Marshaling